It was a series of online searches that led me to the Airwrap, a hair-styling tool from Dyson that promises not to use extreme heat.

 The curling barrels are fascinating

 I loved both of the curling barrels, but there's a trick to learn.
 Each size comes in two different barrels, with arrows pointing in opposite directions.
-To make sure your curls are symmetrical, curl one half of your head in with one direction, then stop and switch to the opposite attachment and curl the other side.
+To make sure your curls are symmetrical, curl one half of your head in one direction, then stop and switch to the opposite attachment to curl the other side.

 As I've perfected my technique, I've realized I like my curls to move away from my face.
 To easily make this happen, I look in my mirror and make sure the arrows on the barrel are pointing toward my face in the mirror, that way they're actually going the opposite direction from the mirror image.

 Though it comes with a hefty price tag, I think it's worth every penny.
 I no longer break into a sweat while trying to do my post-shower hair and makeup, and every single attachment has given me a boost of volume in the root area.
-I'm almost tempted to splurge on the brand's limited-edition set, which comes in a royal blue and copper design with a matching storage case and travel bag.

 There's a reason people love Dyson vacuums, and after taking the time to learn how to use my Dyson Airwrap, I can see the same care and craftsmanship was put into the brand's hair-styling line.
 It's expensive, yes, but it has met my specific needs and changed the way I style my hair for the better.